roman-milk/roman-milk.github.io/brandi-and-kelly.md

  "You agreed to be paraded around and that is exactly what I shall do.
 You don't know the rules or etiquette here so you'll have to act as a submissive.
 That way you won't have to talk to anyone and spoil things.
 As you belong to me," he started to say.

  "No way!
 I don't BELONG to anyone!
 That's demeaning," she retorted.
-Report_Story #2